 You will exhibit one work (selected by their instructor) from your major class.
 You will bring your work on Monday, along with any special instructions, to Woods-Gerry Gallery where the professional staff will oversee the curation and hanging of the entire exhibition.
 Work from every student in the program gives students the opportunity to speak about their work to a new audience.

-For each Foundations class, Faculty will select several students and a particular work of theirs to be exhibited in the Memorial Hall galleries.
+For each Foundations class, faculty will select several students and a particular work of theirs to be exhibited in the Memorial Hall galleries.
 On Monday, these students deliver their completed work to the professional staff who will oversee the installation of all the work.
 While not all students participate in this exhibition it is always a popular must-see show of a wide variety of work.

 The openings for the Majors and Foundations Exhibitions is held on Wednesday evening and the exhibition continues until 5:30pm on Friday.

-All Fashion Majors participate the Fashion Show held on Wednesday evening.
+All Fashion Majors participate the Pre-College Fashion Show held on Wednesday evening.
 Students in this major work throughout the course to develop meaningful concepts and learn methods of construction that allow them to develop a fully realized final apparel work.
 Students work on all aspect and details for this exhibition including model selection, styling, accessories and runway performance.
 Fashion students also exhibit their concepts in the Majors Exhibition.

 Film/Video + Animation Screening